for James W. Denver, Governor of Kansas Territory, of which

 Denver is a sprawling city in a state of long distances and mountainous obstacles.
 To tackle long distances and tough terrain, Coloradans have become auto-dependent.
 Denver has one of the highest per-capita motor vehicle ownership rates in the country—with an average of one licensed vehicle for every man, woman and child.
 In the 1990s, Denver built an outer ring of freeways that immediately became over-congested.
 Even after the Regional Transportation District began building a light-rail system, highway congestion remained the number-one complaint of many Denverites.

-In 2000, the metro area reached a population of 2.58 million, three-fourths of whom live in the suburban counties—Adams, Arapahoe, Boulder, Denver, Douglas and Jefferson.
-Roughly 20 percent of the core city population is Spanish-surnamed, 13 percent African-American, two percent Asian and one percent Native American.
-Denver has elected Hispanic (Fredrico Peņa, 1983-91) and African-American (Wellington Webb, 1991-2001) mayors in recent years and has enjoyed relatively smooth race relations.
+In 2000, the metro area reached a population of 2.62 million, three-fourths of whom live in the suburban counties—Adams, Arapahoe, Boulder, Denver, Douglas, Jefferson and Weld.
+Roughly 20 percent of the core city population was Spanish-surnamed, 13 percent African-American, two percent Asian and one percent Native American.
+Denver has elected Hispanic (Fredrico Peņa, 1983-91) and African-American (Wellington Webb, 1991-2001 and Michael Hancock, 2012-present) mayors in recent years and has enjoyed relatively smooth race relations.

 The Rocky Mountain metropolis boomed during the 1990s, as the eastern suburb of Aurora became Colorado’s third-largest city and the western suburb of Lakewood became the fourth-largest.
 Even the core City and County of Denver gained population in the 1990s for the first time since the 1970s, climbing once again beyond the 500,000 mark.
 Thanks to landmark districts preserving venerable business and residential areas, as well as the 1990s opening in the core South Platte River Valley of Coors Baseball Field, Elitch Gardens Amusement Park, Ocean Journey Aquarium, Pepsi Center and many new housing projects, downtown Denver is booming as well as its suburban fringe, at the dawn of the 21st century.